MooseStack

 • Use ReplacingMergeTree for tables with frequent updates

-• Specify orderByFields for optimal query performance
+• Specify orderByFields or orderByExpression for optimal query performance

 • Consider LowCardinality for string columns with < 10,000 unique values